nsfinkelstein/taskmap/README.md

 #### taskmap.run_parallel(graph, sleep=.01, ncores=None)

-The tasks must be normal python functions, and are not run asynchronously.
+The tasks must be normal python functions, and are not run in parallel but not asynchronously.
 This can be used if all tasks are cpu bottlenecked.

 #### taskmap.run(graph)

 All tasks must be normal python functions and are run synchronously in a single process.

+### Handling Failed Tasks

 #### taskmap.reset_failed_tasks

+taskmap marks tasks that throw an exception as 'failed'.
 This function allows you to rebuild a graph to only run the tasks that have failed and their children.
 A common pattern is:

 ```.py
 result_graph = taskmap.run_parallel_async(graph)